 Overall-This set works well if you have another ship to fly around with it.
 If your a star wars fan, this shouldn't be an issue.
 It also needs more action, but is still fun to swoop around.
 If your a collecter, this set looks good on display.

 0 out of 0 people thought this review was helpful.

-Sometimes, there are updated versions of LEGO sets that are horrible compared to the original.
+Sometimes, there are updated versions of LEGO sets that aren't as good compared to the original.
 Not this one.

 Good parts, great for MOCs.
+I especially liked the black piece that helps make up the front of the ship.
+The helmet piece is also fairly new.
 But there were so many STICKERS...

 The completed model

 It's very fun to play with, but a little boring on its own because of the fact that there is no conflict.
 You can always make something up, though,

 Overall, it is a pretty good set, and the only Imperial V-wing to date.
 This one is more for hardcore Star Wars fans, considering it is an EU set.
 Either way, get it if you can find it for cheap.